RTO stands for Registered Training Organisation.

 It is important to note that a CRICOS registered provider is NOT just an RTO, they can be education providers from different sectors of the Australian Education Industry such as Schools (both public and private), Universities, TAFEs etc. They can also be an ELICOS (English Language Intensive Courses for Overseas Students) provider.

-An RTOs most critical department
+Compliance - An RTOs most critical department

 Although the Sales & Marketing and Academics (training delivery and assessment) departments should be the most critical departments that RTOs focus on, unfortunately that isn’t the case.